• Home

 In addition to the above transformations, some of the things I tried but which didn’t have a positive impact on the results were:

-values according to the same methodology aslatitude
+• imputing the missing construction_year values according to the same methodology as latitude and longitude

-- varying the cutoff threshold for values that would be grouped into ‘other’ for categorical variables
+• varying the cutoff threshold for values that would be grouped into ‘other’ for categorical variables

-into a new column that designated length of operation - for each categorical column, combining small-n values based on their propensity to be indicative of functional, non-functional, or in-need of repair
+• for each categorical column, combining small-n values based on their propensity to be indicative of functional, non-functional, or in-need of repair

-and imputing the missing values
+• keeping amount_tsh and imputing the missing values

 Hyperparameter tuning